cisum-labs/sing.whitepaper/cisum.whitepaper.md

 - **Kazakhstan OZEN XO LLP**: Central Asia's largest copyright trading platform, distributing works for over 600 independent musicians.
 - **CAPITAL Theater**: A renowned independent music venue in Vietnam, with a capacity of 2,000 people, hosting over 100 performances annually, and attracting more than 100,000 attendees.
 - **Hong Kong SATELITE Electronic Music Label**: Founded by Janva Tam (Tan Shu Zhong), co-founder of Lane Crawford Group, who has organized over 100 global events for LVMH.
 SATELITE hosts over 100 electronic music parties annually, with a fan membership exceeding 100,000.
-- **FullOn Blockchain**: The technical foundation of **Cisum Verse**, supporting on-chain issuance and circulating and trading of **Cisum Verse** tokens and implmenting the tokenomics via a suite of governing smart contracts.

 ## Leadership team